cirola2000/DynamicLOD/README.md

 In order to compile and download dependencies you must have Maven3 installed.
 You can easily install it via apt-get `sudo apt-get install maven`.

-After cloning the project from this repository, please access the folder /resources and edit the properties confuration file.
+After cloning the project from this repository, please access the folder /resources and edit the properties configuration file.

 ## How to use